apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

   content would only be marked deleted at revision for T1 but its content would not be removed.
 Only when a Revision GC is run then its content would removed and that too only after (currentTime -T1 > versionGcMaxAgeInSecs)

+blobCacheSize
+: Default 16 (MB)
+: DocumentNodeStore when running with Mongo would use `MongoBlobStore` by default unless a custom `BlobStore` is configured.
+In such scenario the size of in memory cache for the frequently used blobs can be configured via `blobCacheSize`.

 Example config file

     mongouri=mongodb://localhost:27017